nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 ## Dataset

-We used a pre-processed dataset of 11,519 axial MRI brain images: 6,400 images from real patients and 5,119 synthetic images that were developed to rectify the class imbalance of the original dataset.
+We used a pre-processed [dataset](https://www.kaggle.com/datasets/lukechugh/best-alzheimer-mri-dataset-99-accuracy) of 11,519 axial MRI brain images: 6,400 images from real patients and 5,119 synthetic images that were developed to rectify the class imbalance of the original dataset.
 The images are classified into four categories: "Non Demented", "Very Mild Demented", "Mild Demented", and "Moderate Demented".
 Each category had 100, 70, 28, and 2 patients, respectively, and each patient's brain was sliced into 32 horizontal axial MRIs.
 The images have a resolution of 128x128 pixels and are in the “.jpg” format.
 All images have been pre-processed to remove the skull.

 The dataset was split according to the train-validation-test methodology: the train set contains 8,192 real and synthetic images, the validation set contains 2,048 real and synthetic images and the test set contains 1,279 real images only.
 We resized the images into 224x224 pixels to match the input size required for the pre-trained models.

 ## Trained Models

-* We provide pre-trained checkpoints for the [dataset](https://www.kaggle.com/datasets/lukechugh/best-alzheimer-mri-dataset-99-accuracy) we used: the normal version and the under attack version.
-All model checkpoints should be placed inside the `/checkpoints` directory.
-* For each model, the optuna parameters that were used for the training are also avaialble in a **json** file.
-In order to use the json file, place it under `/checkpoints/optuna_params`
+We provide the files of our trained models, as well as the hyperparameters used for the training.
+These files can be loaded to the notebooks as mentioned in the next section.

 | Model Type                               | Google Drive Link                                                                                | Optuna Params                                                                                |
 |------------------------------------------|-------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|